HPCToolkit/hpcviewer.e4/CONTRIBUTING.md

 1. Check if the issue still exists in the latest *development* version of hpcviewer.
 See the [INSTALL.md](/INSTALL.md) for additional install options and instructions.

 1. Provide any relevant context.
-Your OS, distribution, CPU architecture and Java version.
+Your OS, distribution, CPU architecture and Java version are useful information.
 Your hostname, shell, loaded modules or sysadmin's email address are not.

 1. Try to reduce your example to the minimum reproducer and steps needed to trigger the issue.
 We cannot efficiently help if we don't have a way to easily recreate the failing scenario.
 Please avoid external code (e.g. `git clone my.cool/project`) so that we can adapt your reproducer into a regression test.